 The adventure: To reach Sutherland Falls, a four-day hike's required on New Zealand’s famous Milford Trail.
 The 53km walk will take you across suspension bridges, board walks and a mountain pass in the Fiordland National Park.
 You'll stay in lodges along the way and could experience the true magic.

 2. Kaieteur Falls, Mazaruni Potaro, Guyana

 The adventure: The only way to reach Kaieteur Falls is to take a charter plane to a nearby landing strip, then a two- to three-hour hike in the rainforest.
-The rare combination of a tall waterfall and a high-volume river make for an absolutely stunning, almost surreal view.
-If you happen to see one of the tiny golden frogs there, don’t touch it.
-They're potentially poisonous.
+This rare combination of a tall waterfall on a high-volume river make for an absolutely stunning, almost surreal view.
+If you happen to see one of the tiny golden frogs on the hike there, don’t touch it: they're potentially poisonous.

 Degree of adventure: 4/10